 The most common planning error in bank PO preparation is treating Prelims and Mains as the same exam at two difficulty levels.
 They are not.
 They reward different things, they count differently toward selection, and preparing for them identically leaves you either over-drilled on easy questions or under-prepared on the paper that actually ranks you.
-This guide explains what each stage rewards and how to divide your effort, for both IBPS PO and SBI PO.
+IBPS PO and SBI PO are both built this way, so the same lopsided division of hours serves both.

 Two written stages, two different jobs

-Both IBPS PO and SBI PO run a Preliminary stage followed by a Main stage, and our coverage is organised course-by-course along exactly these stages.
-The selection process also includes a later interview stage; confirm the full stage list and how each contributes to the final merit in the notification.
+Both IBPS PO and SBI PO run a Preliminary stage followed by a Main stage.
+The selection process also includes a later interview stage, and the notification carries the full stage list.

 Prelims is a screening gate.
 Its job is speed-and-accuracy filtering across a few objective sections.
-For most cycles it decides who advances, and whether it counts beyond that is specified in the notification.
+It decides who advances, and whether the score carries beyond that stage is specified in the notification.

 Mains is where you are ranked.
 It is harder, broader, and it carries the weight that decides your final position, including data-analysis and general-awareness depth that Prelims does not test.